12 Best Generator for Food Truck 2023 – Mobile Power Solution

 The best generator for the food truck business is the one that can power all the appliances inside and the fittings outside while maintaining the lowest possible noise levels packed with a big tank.
 These generators usually run on gasoline, diesel, or propane, and they should have a tank large enough to support all the appliances throughout the working hours.

-Bear in mind that not only appliances will need power, the signboards outside, lighting inside and decorative lights outside of the truck all need electricity.
+Bear in mind that not only appliances will need power, but the signboards outside, lighting inside, and decorative lights outside of the truck all need electricity.
 If you just started planning a food truck business, have in mind all the appliances you will use based on the type of food you will serve.

+To make it easier for you, I will go through products I personally believe are the best on the market.
 Let’s put these babies to the test, and compare them against one another, and see which one comes at the top:

 I picked this power generator to be on the top of the list because it’s an all-in-one kind of solution.
 It’s not heavy, it’s not loud, and it provides plenty of power.
 It produces 9500 starting watts and 7500 while running.
 That is plenty of power for most food trucks.
 It’s not the lightest of the bunch, but it’s not too heavy as well.
 It weighs 192 lbs.